integration01/cloud-engineers/EXACS-README.md

 ![VCN-Subnet](images/VCN-DRG-Attachment.png)

 ## DNS Resolver
-DNS Resolver Private View to ExaCS VCN:
+Add the EXISTING DNS Resolver Private View to ExaCS VCN - you will need to use the compartment browser to find `cloud-engineering-shared/ExaCS`:

 ![VCN-Subnet](images/VCN-DNS-Resolver.png)

 ### Route to DRG
 Add a route from your subnet's route table to DRG for the ExaCS CIDR Block:

+**Note - screen shot needs update - should read 172.16.100.0/23**

 ![VCN-Subnet](images/VCN-Route-Rule.png)

 ### Security List or NSG
 Add Egress TCP/1521 for the block above:

+**Note - screen shot needs update - should read 172.16.100.0/23**

 ![VCN-Subnet](images/VCN-NSG-Egress.png)